After backlash, NCAA vows to improve weight room at women’s basketball tournament

 An NCAA spokesperson told The Washington Post that officials initially thought there was not enough square footage for a weight facility at the convention center playing host to the women’s tournament.

-Prominent basketball players were sharply critical of the NCAA online.
+The disparities between the tournaments touched a nerve in a time when increasing attention is being paid to gender inequality in sports, and prominent basketball players were sharply critical of the NCAA online Thursday.
 Las Vegas Aces star A’ja Wilson called the facilities “beyond disrespectful.”

 “Thought this was a joke,” said Sabrina Ionescu, the 2020 first-round draft pick, in a tweet.
 “WTF is this?!”